Should we test the model assumptions before running a model-based test?: Controversial views of model checking

 \section{Controversial views of model checking}

-The necessity of model checking has been stressed by many statisticians for a long time, and this is what students of statistics are often taught. \cite{Fisher22} stated: \begin{quote} For empirical as the specification of the hypothetical population may be, this empiricism is cleared of its dangers if we can apply a rigorous and objective test of the adequacy with which the proposed population represents the whole of the available facts.
-Once a statistic, suitable for applying such a test, has been chosen, the exact form of its distribution in random samples must be investigated, in order that we may evaluate the probability that a worse fit should be obtained from a random sample of a population of the type considered. \end{quote} \cite{Neyman52} outlined the construction of a mathematical model in which he emphasised testing the assumptions of the model by observation.
-If the assumptions are satisfied, then the model ``\textit{may be used for deductions concerning phenomena to be observed in the future}''. \cite{Pearson00} introduced the goodness of fit chi-square test, which was used by Fisher to test model assumptions.
-The term ``misspecification test'' was coined as late as \cite{Fisher61} for the selection of exogenous variables in economic models. \cite{Spanos99} used the term extensively.
+The necessity of model checking has been stressed by many statisticians for a long time, and this is what students of statistics are often taught. \cite{Fisher22} stated: \begin{quote} For empirical as the specification of the hypothetical population may be, this empiricism is cleared of its dangers if we can apply a rigorous and objective test of the adequacy with which the proposed population represents the whole of the available facts. \end{quote} \cite{Neyman52} outlined the construction of a mathematical model, and emphasised checking the assumptions of the model by observation. \cite{Pearson00} introduced the goodness of fit chi-square test, which was used by Fisher to test model assumptions.
+The term ``misspecification test'' was coined as late as \cite{Fisher61} for the selection of exogenous variables in economic models. \cite{Spanos99} used the term extensively. \cite{Box80} emphasised the use of both MS tests and informal model diagnostics for Bayesian modelling.
 See \cite{Spanos18} for the history and an exhaustive discussion of the use of MS tests.

 At first sight, model checking seems essential for two reasons.
-Firstly, statistical methods that a practitioner may want to use are often justified by theoretical results that require model assumptions, and secondly it is easy to construct examples for the breakdown of methods in case that model assumptions are violated in critical ways (e.g., inference based on the arithmetic mean, optimal under the assumption of normality, applied to data generated from a Cauchy distribution will not improve in performance for any number of observations compared with only having a single observation, because the distribution of the mean of $n>1$ observations is still the same Cauchy distribution).
+Firstly, statistical methods that a practitioner may want to use are often justified by theoretical results that require model assumptions.
+Secondly, it is easy to construct examples for the breakdown of methods in case model assumptions are violated in critical ways (e.g., inference based on the arithmetic mean, optimal under the assumption of normality, will break down for data generated from a Cauchy distribution).